scala/docs.scala-lang/overviews/quasiquotes/expression-details.md

     enums: List[universe.Tree] = List(`<-`((x @ _), xs), `if`(x.$greater(0)), (y @ _) = x.$times(2))
     body: universe.Tree = x

-It's important to mention that For and For-Yield do not cross-match each other:
+It's important to mention that `for` and `for-yield` do not cross-match each other:

     scala> val q"for (..$enums) $body" = `for-yield` scala.MatchError: ...